kensimonezike/30-Days-Fintech-Analyst-Challenge/day03-sql-intro/README.md

 My manager asked me to stop relying solely on Excel and start querying the PalmPay transaction database directly using SQL.
-The goal was to answer five business questions about January 2024 transaction data using SQL queries — the same questions I answered with pivot tables on Day 2, but now written as reusable, scalable code.
+The goal was to answer five business questions about January 2024 transaction data using SQL queries, the same questions I answered with pivot tables on Day 2, but now written as reusable, scalable code.

 ---